Brayantcw/devops-pizza-app/README.md

 ## Future Improvements
 In future versions, the following improvements can be made:
 - Implement user authentication with separate views for users and administrators.
 - Deploy the application to a Kubernetes cluster in a cloud environment like Amazon EKS.
+As example I added a module and the basic terragrunt file to deploy a eks cluster.
+Please refer to IAC section for further details

+## Iac
+- The application can be installed on an EKS cluster.
+Since I don't have an AWS account to test it, I decided to generate the basic templates (Terraform module and Terragrunt file for EKS) as examples.
+- Using Terraform/Terragrunt and a GitHub workflow, the Terragrunt plan and apply can be configured to deploy an EKS cluster.
+A similar process can be used to add a Helm release module for deploying the application.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.